Medical and Health Sciences Collection Development Policy

 - QP 351-495 (neurophysiology and neuropsychology)

-Materials are acquired to support the curricular offerings in the health sciences, which share a focus on evidence based practice, along with many of the following goals as they prepare students to practice in varied settings with diverse populations: knowledge and application of the basic biological, physical, social, and behavioral sciences to clinical situations; a focus on prevention and wellness; teaching, sharing and disseminating information to a larger community; habilitation, rehabilitation, integrating clients with disabilities into society; interpretation and application of research to clinical care; and working closely with other healthcare professionals.
+Materials are acquired to support the curricular offerings in the health sciences, which share a focus on evidence-based practice, along with many of the following goals as they prepare students to practice in varied settings with diverse populations: knowledge and application of the basic biological, physical, social, and behavioral sciences to clinical situations; a focus on prevention and wellness; teaching, sharing and disseminating information to a larger community; habilitation, rehabilitation, integrating clients with disabilities into society; interpretation and application of research to clinical care; and working closely with other healthcare professionals.
 The collection is strong in sources that address interpersonal communication and education, counseling of patients, their families and their communities.

 The addition of advanced practice roles in nursing and the other allied health fields prepares practitioners to take on leadership roles in the managed care environment, to critically evaluate research methodologies, and to prepare practitioners to contribute to the scholarship of their professions.
-The collection has evolved to reflect these directions, including assessment and diagnosis; assistive technology; disaster-preparedness; bioethics; care of the elderly; evidence-based practice; HIV/AIDS issues; holistic medicine; informatics; the economics, policy, planning, organization, and reform of healthcare delivery; midwifery and childbirth education; outcomes research; palliative treatment; sports medicine; healthcare issues for women, ethnic minorities, the gay and lesbian population; telecommunication technology and the use of the Internet and other methods of electronic retrieval of information by both consumers and health practitioners.
+The collection has evolved to reflect these directions, including assessment and diagnosis; assistive technology; disaster-preparedness; bioethics; care of the elderly; evidence-based practice; HIV/AIDS issues; holistic medicine; informatics; the economics, policy, planning, organization, and reform of healthcare delivery; midwifery and childbirth education; outcomes research; palliative treatment; sports medicine; healthcare issues for women, ethnic minorities, the gay, lesbian, bisexual and transgender population; telecommunication technology and the use of the Internet and other methods of electronic retrieval of information by both consumers and health practitioners.

 The reference collection has been designed to include the core authoritative texts covering the major areas of medicine as well as sources for consumers and materials to support vocational guidance for healthcare careers.
 An ongoing objective is to assemble a ready-reference collection that provides readers with basic information on diagnoses, related drugs, and therapeutic intervention as they prepare for clinical experiences.